 I wear pants or long skirt to hide my short, ugly leg.

 For a long time, I didn’t have any self-confidence, my self-esteem was very low.
 I used to (and sometimes still do) cry myself to sleep.

-If not for God sustaining me, I would have never made
+If not for God sustaining me, I would have never made it this far.

 But in spite of all of these, I finished college with a degree in

 Psychology.
 I took Psychology to understand why people stare at me.